I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_lock.md

 } IRB_REQ_ASYNC_LOCK;
 ````

-## -struct-fields
+## Members

-### -field DestinationAddress
+            `Arguments`

+            Specifies the arguments used in this lock operation.

+            `chPriority`

+            Reserved.

+            `DataValues`

+            Specifies the data values used in this lock operation.

+            `DestinationAddress`

             Specifies the 1394 64-bit destination address for this read operation.
 The driver only needs to fill in the <b>IA_Destination_Offset</b> member of <b>u.AsyncLock.DestinationAddress</b>; the bus driver fills in the <b>IA_Destination_ID</b> member.
 See <a href="https://msdn.microsoft.com/library/windows/hardware/ff537346">IO_ADDRESS</a> for the structure description.

-### -field nNumberOfArgBytes

-Specifies the number of argument bytes used in performing this lock operation.
-May be zero, 4 or 8.
-See the <b>u.AsyncLock.fulTransactionType</b> member for details.

-### -field nNumberOfDataBytes

-Specifies the number of data bytes used in performing this lock operation.
-May be 4 or 8.
-See the <b>u.AsyncLock.fulTransactionType</b> member for details.

-### -field fulTransactionType
+            `fulFlags`

+            Not currently used.
+Drivers should set this to zero.

+            `fulTransactionType`

             Specifies which atomic transaction to execute on the 1394 node.
 The following function types are supported.

 <table>
 <tr>